DataNerdss/Automobile_Sales_Analysis_Project/README.md

 Yes, there are outliners present in the data.
 Lets explore the numerical columns for the outliners

+Distribution of the quantity of items ordered
 ![QuantityOrdered_dist](https://github.com/DataNerdss/Automobile_Sales_Analysis_Project/assets/116424752/192337d9-e42d-4036-ae07-bec15891b00c)

+Distribution of the price of each of the items ordered
 ![price_per_item_dist](https://github.com/DataNerdss/Automobile_Sales_Analysis_Project/assets/116424752/c174c7f4-7563-4d49-9044-7f861a94caae)

+Distribution of the sales of items ordered
 ![Sales_dist](https://github.com/DataNerdss/Automobile_Sales_Analysis_Project/assets/116424752/7f3ee590-06a2-4f38-a302-3072c1742a6c)

+### Summary of the result
+The little circles at the end of the boxplots(second chart to the right) indicates the outliners.

+**Quantity Ordered:** There exits a few orders that were significantly higher than the other orders placed.

 # Information of the data